-Findings Recommendations responsible for paying late fees and interest prior to 60 days after the invoice.
+responsible for paying late fees and interest prior to 60 days after the invoice.
 However, having spoken to vendor and reviewing state contract, our Agency could not determine if this was included in contract.
 To prevent finance charges from accruing on top of finance charges, our Agency opted to pay the late fee and interest.

 A current review of all the state accounting policies and regulations is in progress to ensure Agency compliance with Arkansas law.

 Ark.
 Code Ann. § 19-4-1103 states that it is the responsibility of each executive head of a state agency to establish adequate internal controls to ensure prompt and accurate payment of obligations.
-During review of expenditures, we noted a vendor overpayment Seek reimbursement from the vendor for the overpayment and thoroughly review invoices prior to payment. of \$335 without management approval.
-Agency Response: In FY 2012, the vendor in question applied a credit to our mobile account for our land lines account, which resulted in a large credit balance.
+During review of expenditures, we noted a vendor overpayment of \$335 without management approval.

+Seek reimbursement from the vendor for the overpayment and thoroughly review invoices prior to payment.

+In FY 2012, the vendor in question applied a credit to our mobile account for our land lines account, which resulted in a large credit balance.
 In review of the invoice, I contacted said vendor to correct the misapplication of funds.
 This process went on for several months.
 Having spoken repeatedly to vendor, the vendor attempted to correct our account with credits and adjustments.
 In November of 2012, we finally got an invoice for a larger than normal amount.
 I, again, contacted the vendor to inquire as to why the bill was so large; they advised the invoice was comprised of all the missed/unbilled charges their system calculated after the final application of the monies, charges, and adjustments made to correct the accounts.
 There was no overpayment to this vendor.

+Review the Financial Management Guide regulations and review travel reimbursements for proper mileage prior to disbursement of funds.
+In addition, seek reimbursements for the travel overpayments.

 Financial Management Guide Regulation R1-19-4-903 states that private vehicle mileage will be reimbursed at the distance between the travel destination and the employee's official station or residence, whichever is less.
-The regulation further defines "official station" as the geographic location or address "where the employee Review the Financial Management Guide regulations and review travel reimbursements for proper mileage prior to disbursement of funds.
-In addition, seek reimbursements for the travel overpayments.
+The regulation further defines "official station" as the geographic location or address "where the employee normally reports for duty...and must be designated as such in writing by the employer."
+A review of travel reimbursements and supporting documentation noted the following:

 One employee claimed mileage from his residence instead of his official station for 10 roundtrips during the 2013 fiscal year, resulting in reimbursement of \$840 for 2,000 unallowable miles.

-Agency Response: The Arkansas Towing and Recovery Board Investigators' official work stations are their homes.
+The Arkansas Towing and Recovery Board Investigators' official work stations are their homes.
 This is a requirement of employment.
 Each investigator maintains all their open files and workable documentation in their office.
 Each investigator meets with the Agency Director one day a week in the office in Searcy to apprise the Director of their progress and any ongoing investigations and to pick up any mail/correspondence they may have received.
 All agency employees have a business mailing address of P.O.
 Box

+DIVISION OF LEGISLATIVE AUDIT

+AUDIT OF:

-DIVISION OF LEGISLATIVE AUDIT AUDIT OF : ARKANSAS TOWING AND RECOVERY BOARD
+ARKANSAS TOWING AND RECOVERY BOARD

-Findings Recommendations their official stations during the 2014 fiscal year, resulting in reimbursement of \$529 and \$297, for 1,260 and 716 unallowable miles, to 8285, Searcy, AR 72145.
-This allows the Agency to account for and document all mail/monies received by U.S. Mail, FedEx, UPS, and certified mail.
-The Agency will consult with DFA to see how this information/official work station can be maintained on file in AASIS and with each employee it is applicable to.
+reimbursement of \$529 and \$297, for 1,260 and 716 unallowable miles, to mail/monies received by U.S. Mail, FedEx, UPS, and certified mail.